 The Antenna Measurement laboratory supports the work of the Antennas and Electromagnetics Group and offers one of the best university experimental facilities in Europe.
 Contact email@example.com.

 The Augmented Human Interaction (AHI) laboratory is equipped with state-of-the-art technologies including full-body and multi-person motion capture, virtual and augmented reality systems and advanced aural and visual display technologies.
 Founded through a collaboration between the Interaction, Media and Communication and the Computer Vision research groups, the AHI enables exploration of the potential of digital media to enrich and transform human communication.

-Facilities based in the School of Biological and Chemical Sciences include: an analytical laboratory; a confocal microscopy facility; high field liquid phase and solid state NMR; informatics resources; medium field liquid phase and solid state NMR; a protein purification facility; surface characterisation (XPS\ESCA, UPS, AES); an X-ray diffraction facility; and, a Zebrafish facility.
+Facilities that are based in the School of Biological and Chemical Sciences include: an analytical laboratory; a confocal microscopy facility; high field liquid phase and solid-state NMR; informatics resources; medium field liquid phase and solid-state NMR; a protein purification facility; surface characterisation (XPS\ESCA, UPS, AES); an X-ray diffraction facility; and, a Zebrafish facility.